A Ghostwriting Market to Avoid

 the 0.00003% that become bestsellers despite a lack of star appeal

-Well, whos going to be first in line
+or unifying vision… Well, who’s going to be first in line

 to write the sequel?